Schueco-Computation/Schueco_Computation_BIMEngine/README.md

-**Shueco Computation BIM Engine**
+<h1>Shueco Computation BIM Engine<h1>

-This is the last version of the Schueco BIM Engine developed by Computation at Engineering Services.
-Tomás Mena and Jhosangela Ramirez
+This is the last version of the Schueco BIM Engine developed by Computation at Engineering Services. by Tomás Mena and Jhosangela Ramirez

 Editing from Schueco laptop